Barack Obama Responds To Warmbier’s Death After Criticism From Trump, Parents

 “It is painful that Mr. Warmbier was not among them but our efforts on his behalf never ceased, even in the waning days of the administration, Price continued.
 “Our thought and prayers are with Mr. Warmbier’s family and all tho had the blessing of knowing him.”

 Barack Obama didn’t attack Donald Trump in his issued statement, but let it be known that he had his own response to the criticism that he didn’t do enough to bring Otto Warmbier home from North Korea.
 Prior to Otto’s release, there were reports that the Obama wanted to keep negotiations quiet on the matter, and the student’s parents weren’t happy with handling things that way.
-When asked if he thought the last administration could’ve done more to bring back his son, Fred Warmbier, said “the results speak for themselves.”
+When asked if he thought the last administration could’ve done more to bring back his son, Fred Warmbier said, “The results speak for themselves.”

 Former President Barack Obama has issued a statement about American college student Otto Warmbier https://t.co/Mdew4wAP4k